RMejiaE/EM-Cmap-Scoring-Tool/README.md

 ### Graphical User Interface (GUI)
 The code for the main interface with the user.
 It allows the user to choose from two scoring methods (i.e., traditional or categorical), write down a root concept, file selection, and a path selection to save the results.
 It also includes a *Help*, *Run*, and *Exit* buttons.
+### Scoring Methods
+Each scoring method will run independently under the GUI and will generate a *ScoringResult* file in the path selected by the user.